 “Before I opened my own law firm, I worked as an Assistant District Attorney, where I tried countless cases involving violent crimes, including assault.
 I know what tactics prosecutors will use to try to find you guilty — and how to weaken their case and maximize your chances of success.”

 Accusations of domestic violence can tear families apart and affect the parties long into the future.
 The Law Office of Brent de la Paz understands the difficult situation that you are in and is committed to doing everything possible to make matters better.

 Domestic violence refers to a range of accusations made by family members and close personal relations, including:

 - Violation of a restraining order

 Aside from jail time, you may be unable to secure the employment you want, or even continue living with your family.

-To minimize the impact of domestic violence charges on your everyday life, we encourage you to contact us as soon as possible.
+To minimize the impact of domestic violence charges on your everyday life, Brent encourages you to contact him as soon as possible.
 With more than 10 years of experience in criminal law matters, Brent de la Paz can help you protect your rights while aggressively fighting the charges brought against you.

 This list is by no means exhaustive.
-If you have questions about a certain type of criminal defense case, please contact our San Antonio Law Office to address your specific concerns.
+If you have questions about a certain type of criminal defense case, please contact his San Antonio Law Office to address your specific concerns.